Noxid86/handbook/Benefits and Perks/Paid Time Off.md

 ## Vacation

-Each employee at (other than apprentices) starts their employment with 3 weeks of paid time off (PTO) and earns an additional week of employment each year up to 5 weeks.
+Each employee (other than apprentices) starts their employment with 3 weeks of paid time off (PTO) and earns an additional week of PTO each year up to 5 weeks.
 Vacation time should be requested with as much advanced notice as possible through the company's HR system, [Zenefits](https://www.zenefits.com/).

 When vacation time is requested, it will be reviewed by your manager.
 Every attempt will be made to approve all time off requests, but in rare cases where it significantly impacts business operation we may ask for adjustments to be made.
 It is the employee's responsibility to notify their team lead, clients, and any other necessary party of any outages as soon as possible.